The New York Jets hadn't experienced a win in 35 days.

 That touchdown came with 14:16 left in the game when he rushed into the end zone from 5 yards out.
 His second TD came 5:45 later on an 11-yard run that increased the Jets' lead to 27-7.

-“He ran the ball well, great vision, reading blocks, guys getting out in front of him and giving him the chance to make moves in space,” quarterback
+"He ran the ball well, great vision, reading blocks, guys getting out in front of him and giving him the chance to make moves in space," quarterback Mark Sanchez, whose efficient passing and game management to lead the offense, said of Powell's performance.
+"He did a great job in protection.
+I'm proud of his play and that's great for him."

 For Schilens, his score with 4:31 left in the first half was uplifting for the Green & White, who had been trailing the whole game up to that point.
-They began the drive with excellent field position on the St. Louis 28 after
+They began the drive with excellent field position on the St. Louis 28 after Bart Scott ran 38 yards with a Sam Bradford fumble off of Muhammad Wilkerson's strip sack.

 "It was a great play call by our coaches," Schilens said.
 "They called it at the right time, we've been practicing it, and we executed it well.
 It's predicated on the corners being aggressive."